Minimum Convex Partitions and Maximum Empty Polytopes: Introduction

 \begin{theorem} \thmlab{T2} Given a set $S$ of $n$ points in general position in the plane, a ratio $3$ approximation of a minimum Steiner convex partition of $S$ can be computed in $O(n \log{n})$ time. \end{theorem}

 The \emph{average} volume of a tile in a Steiner convex partition of $n$ points in the unit cube $[0,1]^d$ is an obvious lower bound for the maximum possible volume of a tile, and for the maximum volume of any empty convex body $C\subset [0,1]^d$.
-The lower bound $g_d(n) \geq \Omega(n)$ in \thmref{T1} shows that the average volume of a tile is $O(1/n)$ in some instances, where the constant of proportionality depends only on the dimension.
+The lower bound $g_d(n)=\Omega(n)$ in \thmref{T1} shows that the average volume of a tile is $O(1/n)$ in some instances, where the constant of proportionality depends only on the dimension.
 This implies that a simple ``averaging'' argument is not a viable avenue for finding a solution to the problem of Danzer and Rogers.

-\paragraph{Maximum empty polytope among $n$ points in a unit cube.} In the second part of the paper, we consider the following problem: Given a set of $n$ points in rectangular box $B$ in $\RR^d$, find a maximum-volume empty convex body $C \subset B$.
+\paragraph{Maximum empty polytope among $n$ points in a unit cube.} In the second part of the paper, we consider the following problem: Given a set of $n$ points in a rectangular box $B$ in $\RR^d$, find a maximum-volume empty convex body $C \subset B$.
 Since the ratio between volumes is invariant under affine transformations, we may assume without loss of generality that $B=[0,1]^d$.
 We therefore have the problem of computing a maximum volume empty convex body $C\subset [0,1]^d$ for a set of $n$ points in $[0,1]^d$.
-It can be argued that the maximum volume empty convex body is a polytope, however, the (number and) location of its vertices is unknown and this represents the main difficulty.
-For $d=2$ there is a polynomial-time exact algorithm (see ~\secref{sec:conclusion}) while for $d \geq 3$ we are not aware of any exact algorithm.
+It can be argued that the maximum volume empty convex body is a polytope, however, the number and location of its vertices is unknown and this represents the main difficulty.
+For $d=2$ there is a polynomial-time exact algorithm (see~\secref{sec:conclusion}) while for $d \geq 3$ we are not aware of any exact algorithm.
 Thus the problem of finding faster approximations naturally suggests itself.

 There exist exact algorithms for some related problems.
 Eppstein~\etal~\cite{EORW92} find the maximum area empty convex $k$-gon with vertices among $n$ points in $O(kn^3)$ time, if it exists.
 As a byproduct, a maximum area empty convex polygon with vertices among $n$ given points can be computed exactly in $O(n^4)$ time with their dynamic programming algorithm.
+The running time was subsequently improved to $O(n^3\log n)$ by Fischer~\cite{Fis97} and then to $O(n^3)$ by Bautista-Santiago~\etal~\cite{BDL+11}.